-Receive free access to a downloadable Canvas shell that contains a basic course structure based on a weekly module approach to deliver an online class.
+Created during the "great shift to online" in March 2020, this free Canvas shell contains a basic course structure based on a weekly module approach to deliver an online class.
+It's a practical resource for any faculty new to online teaching.

 Each module has the same content structure: